 Measure 1: Disperse runoff from roofs or pavement to vegetated areas.

 This is the simplest option.
-Downspouts can be directed to vegetated areas adjacent to buildings, or extended via pipes to reach vegetated areas further away.
+Downspouts can be directed to flat or concave vegetated areas adjacent to buildings, or extended via pipes to reach vegetated areas further away.
 Paved areas can be designed with curb cuts, or without curbs, to direct flow into surrounding vegetation.

 On the site plan, show: